avianinc/gpud/README.md

 This project sets up a Docker container to run a LLaMA model server and JupyterLab, utilizing multiple GPUs for enhanced performance.
 The LLaMA model is kept outside the container for easy management and updating.

+## Overview

+This tool provides a convenient way to deploy a LLaMA model server alongside JupyterLab in a Docker container.
+The setup allows for interactive data science and machine learning workflows, leveraging the power of multiple GPUs.
+Models are stored outside the container, making it easy to manage and switch between different models without rebuilding the Docker image.

+## Features

+- **LLaMA Model Server**: Hosts large language models accessible via HTTP.
+- **JupyterLab**: Provides an interactive environment for data analysis and visualization.
+- **Multi-GPU Support**: Leverages multiple GPUs for enhanced performance.
+- **External Model Management**: Keeps models outside the container for easy updates.

 ## Prerequisites

 Before starting, ensure you have the following installed on your system: